bencullivan/Blizzard/README.md

 The biggest challenge I encountered when creating **Blizzard** was dealing with the reception of partial HTTP messages.
 When using non-blocking IO in Java it is possible for messages to be read only partially from their SocketChannels.
 This made figuring out how to parse and store messages as well as when a full message has actually been received very difficult.

 To solve this problem, I created several custom parsing algorithms that are run by the **BlizzardMessage** objects during **ProcessMessageEvents**.
-The algorithms solve all of the problems I just mentioned and run in linear time with respect to the length of the message (in bytes).
+The algorithms solve all of the problems I just mentioned and run in linear time with respect to the length of the message.
 I will not explain them in depth here but if you are interested in seeing how they work check out the code in **BlizzardMessage.java**.

 A **ProcessMessageEvent** handles the parsing of bytes from a buffer that was just read into.
+If the entire message has been read, the **BlizzzardRequest** from the **BlizzardMessage** object is added to the request queue.

+A **ProcessRequestEvent** takes the route of a BlizzardMessage object and looks up that route in the Trie (with or without parameters) in order to get the user-defined route callback.
+It then executes the callback, providing the callback access to the **BlizzardRequest** and a **BlizzardResponse** as callback parameters (similar to req and res in express).

 ### HTTP

+**BlizzardMessage** handles the storage and parsing of partial HTTP requests.
+When a request is done being parsed, it creates a **BlizzardRequest** object with the request data.

+**BlizzardRequest** is a class that stores all the data corresponding to an HTTP request.
+It provides a simple way for the user to access request data from their user-defined route callbacks.

+**BlizzardResponse** is a class that stores all the data corresponding to an HTTP response.
+A **BlizzardResponse** object is made available to the user in the route callbacks so that they can add any data to it that they want to send in the response body.

+**BlizzardOutgoingMessage** handles the storage of response bytes that will be written to a SocketChannel.

 ### Server

+**BlizzardServer** provides a way for someone to easily create an api.
+They can call methods such as .get and .post on the **BlizzardServer** objects to define routes and route callbacks for GET POST and other HTTP messages.

+To see an example of a working **Blizzard** application using **BlizzardServer** check out **BlizzardTest.java**.

-## Testing
+### Testing

 All of the unit tests were written using JUnit.
 In order to run the tests run BlizzardTestRunner.

+## Tutorial

+To create a Blizzard application simply create a class with a **BlizzardServer** instance variable.
+Instantiate the **BlizzardServer** in the constructor, define an addRoutes() method where you add all the routes and callbacks to the **BlizzardServer** object, and define a listen() method where you call the listen() method of the **BlizzardServer** object on your port of choice.
+Then, in the main method, create a new instance of your class and call addRoutes() and listen().